-Taxis from Gatwick Airport are available outside the Arrivals Hall and a taxi to London city centre will take roughly an hour to an hour-and-a-half as this road can be very busy.
-Mobile app based taxi services, like Uber, are also available.
+Taxis from Gatwick Airport are available outside the Arrivals Hall and a taxi to London city centre will take roughly an hour to an hour-and-a-half, as this road can be very busy.
+Mobile app based taxi services, such as Uber, are also available.

 Transfer between terminals

-The two terminals are linked by the Inter Terminal Transit train that leaves every three minutes.
+The two terminals are linked by the Inter Terminal Transit train that leaves every few minutes.

-Short-term and long-term parking is available and a free shuttle services the parking areas farther away from the terminal building.
+Short-term and long-term parking is available, and a free shuttle services the parking areas further away from the terminal building.

 There are business lounges located in each terminal offering free internet, fax, copying and scanning services as well as meeting rooms with audio-visual equipment.